thoughtbot/superglue/docs/traversal-guide.md

 if your Redux state has changed by the time the request comes back.

 ### Attribute-based selection
-Attribute based keys for collections look like this:
+Attribute-based keys for collections look like this:

 ```
 remote('/dashboard?bzq=data.posts.some_id=1.details')